himadrin/calcParser/README.md

     * We also implemented simple math in the case that two constants are separated by a binary operator.
 It should then do the math on the constants.

+    * We have use a special for p and q in our law handling in order to take care of constants

  * Output.hs - stepList calls rewrites and doMath recursively until we can no longer rewrite the function applying the laws in order to create a list of Steps associated with a law name.
 The last function final is used in main to handle the error from using parse from megaParsec.

  * Laws.hs - includes our parsed list of laws - not necessary for running the code but could be useful for testing.

+ * Laws.txt - this file includes all our laws for taking derivatives which is parsed and used in the main

  * Main.hs - First it takes in our law list, parses it, and creates a list of Law objects.
 Then it takes in an expression from stdin and parses it and then calls final on the parsed expression and prints it for the user!

- * We have used several libraries and tutorials which we cite in comments
+ * We have used several libraries and tutorials which we cite in comments- including Megaparsec

 You can find our github repo here: https://github.com/himadrin/calcParser

+### Extra Functionality
+The function doMath in Implementation.hs allows our app to add constants when they are left in the final solution step.
+You can see this in test case 6.

 ### Contributors:
 Winter 2020: Himadri Narasimhamurthy, Ali Hagen, assistance from Prof. Joosten and from the textbook Thinking Functionally With Haskell.